DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Most extensions provide plugins out of the box.
 Most likely you will have a single plugin per extension.
-The extension author allows the editor to select further configuration options through the content element, via so called flexforms.
+The extension author allows the editor to select further configuration options through the content element, via so called FlexForms.
 E.g. the editor can select the "mode", e.g. "list" or "detail" for something like news.

 Within TYPO3 Extbase, an plugin consists of the following: